Skip to content

 Show FTS indexes

-There is no function to specifically show FTS indexes, but there is a general function SHOW_INDEXES that can be used to show all the indexes available in the database.
+There is no function to specifically show only FTS indexes.
+However, you can use SHOW_INDEXES to show all the available indexes in Kuzu, including FTS indexes.

 CALL SHOW_INDEXES() RETURN *;